The-AI-Alliance/community/CONTRIBUTING.md

 Do you have a project you think the AI Alliance might be interested in?
 [Submit a project](https://events.thealliance.ai/aia-project) to let us know.

 Tell us about your [key domain-specific use cases](https://qmmqo.share.hsforms.com/2qlmffVx9R8iVNad39JmDPg).
-Help us help you build it and learn how best to apply AI to your domain!
+Help us help you build them and learn how best to apply AI to your domain!

 ## Processes for Contributing to Existing Projects